If you go out for a meal and receive poor service you have rights that protect you from having to pay a service charge.

 If you don't get an acceptable level of service, the restaurant could be in breach of contract.
-Under The Supply of Goods and Services Act 1982 it is legally required to use reasonable care and skill when providing its service.
+Under the Consumer Rights Act it is legally required to use reasonable care and skill when providing its service.

 If the restaurant falls below this standard you can refuse to pay some or all of a service charge, depending on how bad the service actually is.